ryayoung/extend-inplace/README.md

 ...     ... # attributes go here
 ```

-If you thought it couldn't get any more concise, it can!
-The above can also be written as ...
+Actually, it can get more concise.
+Try this instead

 ```py
 >>> class _(Extend, pd.DataFrame):
 ...     ...
 ```

-While more concise, the above code is less intuitive because there is some metaclass magic going on.
+While it may look like it, the above code **IS NOT** multiple inheritance.

-While this looks like multiple inheritance, **IT IS NOT.** The metaclass of `Extend` knows that all types
-passed after `Extend` should be treated as targets, not parents.
+The metaclass of `Extend` knows that all types passed after `Extend` should be treated as targets, not parents.

 #